| | | |

 Down a narrow alleyway, a gateway is visible that is the entrance to the Amsterdam Historical Museum.
 It is arched and rather ornate, with a distinct lean to the right.

 The Kalverstraat entrance to the Amsterdam Historical Museum.
-(I held my camera straight; the walls and gateway really is that tilted!)
+(I held my camera straight; the walls and gateway really are that tilted!)

 The Amsterdam Historical Museum, of course, focuses on the city of Amsterdam.
 Using a series of interactive exhibits inside a Golden Age-era building, it takes visitors through the history of the city, addressing the different ways in which it has been viewed and redefined along the way.